ckRobinson/multi-column-markdown/README.md

 ### **Things to note:**

-After defining start-split-column you must declare an ID for the block.
+After defining start-multi-column you must declare an ID for the block.
 The ID is used to differentiate between separate blocks when they are rendered.

-Currently you can not place a split column within another split column.
+Currently you can not place a multi column within another multi column.

 # Version History